elad661/curlbus/README.md

 it still requires PostgreSQL.

 `mock_siri_server.py` will make up random arrival times for random routes when queried, but all the routes would be valid ones that actually stop on the requested stop according to the GTFS database.
+Make sure to run `update_feed.sh` before running the mock server.